Compromise, expanding common space key to keeping society united: PM Lee

 He added: "In a multi-religious society, the Government must take a neutral and secular approach.
 But the Government will also recognise and respect the different legitimate views and aspirations among Singaporeans, and balance them fairly in order to reach a political accommodation.

-"With give-and-take, all groups can live and let live, and get along together.
-It is the only way for us," he said.
+"With give and take, all groups can live and let live, and get along together.
+It is the only way for us."